 Each room is equipped with its own radiator.
 The plastic knob may be used to adjust how much heat is released into the room.
 The looser the knob is on the thread, the more open the radiator is to release heat into the room.

-If a resident’s room becomes too warm or stuffy, they are permitted to open the window in the dorm room.
-The College expects residents to use their discretion in when, how long a period, and how wide they open their window.
-During snow and rainy weather, residents are to close their windows to prevent damage to the rooms.
+If a resident’s room becomes too warm or stuffy, they may open the window in their dorm room.
+It’s expected that residents use good judgment in when, how long a period, and how wide they open their window.
+During snow and rainy weather, their windows should be closed to prevent damage to the room.

 Occasionally the breaker may get tripped for a dorm room.
 If this occurs, please see the Building Supervisor.